alerch97/Reinforcement-Learning-controller-for-a-DC-motor/README.md

 ```

 ## Critic
 In the beginning, the critic's neural network with two hidden layers (each with 100 neurons) is initialised.
-The output of the critic is a linear activation function because the value can be whatever negative or positive.
+The output of the critic is a linear activation function because the value of the value function can be whatever negative or positive.
 The loss function is the mean squared error between the by the critic's neural network predicted value function and the TD-target.
 Here the neural networks gets updated regarding the best guess (TD-target).

 ```python
 class critic: